 Tables of Commitments

 Enbridge complies with all applicable municipal, state/provincial and federal regulatory requirements for our projects.
 Please click on the links below for more information on our project-related commitments:

-- Edmonton-to-Hardisty Pipeline Project: Section 52 Pipeline Commitments Tracking Table, as of April 22, 2019 (Download 114KB PDF)
+- Edmonton-to-Hardisty Pipeline Project: Section 52 Pipeline Commitments Tracking Table, as of October 17, 2019 (Download 121KB PDF)

 - Southern Lights (Line 13) Table of Enbridge Commitments to National Energy Board, as of Q4 2017 (Download 1.33MB PDF)

 - Underwood Wind Power Project acoustic immission audit (Download 3MB PDF)